 Dog Law, Dangerous Dogs, Civil Claims

-We can refer you to specialist solicitors, barristers, freelancers, support groups, experts and more to help you through any dog law related incidents.
+We can refer you to specialist dangerous dog solicitors, barristers, freelancers, support groups, experts and more to help you through any dog law related incidents.
 It can be difficult to know where to go and how to get the best help.
 We can recommend companies and individuals we have personal experience with.
 We'll always give you free advice and pass on contact details for the best possible support for your case.

 We can find you help for:

 puppy purchase and contract issues

 ANY dog could be seized by police if it is alleged to have injured someone or there was reasonable apprehension it could do so.